waste-of-kindergarten/xpython37-v0.1/python/Doc/library/collections.abc.rst

    :meth:`_from_iterable` which calls ``cls(iterable)`` to produce a new set.
-   If the :class:`Set` mixin is being used in a class with a different constructor signature, you will need to override :meth:`_from_iterable` with a classmethod that can construct new instances from an iterable argument.
+   If the :class:`Set` mixin is being used in a class with a different constructor signature, you will need to override :meth:`_from_iterable` with a classmethod or regular method that can construct new instances from an iterable argument.

 (2)